mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 heres how my game looks like:

 ![image1 of my game](https://i.imgur.com/wxEPUjD.png)
-<figcation>Fig 10. a simple working branching dialog system:</figcation>
+<figcaption>Fig 10. a simple working branching dialog system</figcaption>

 So basically the first 3 option will lead to the main root option, this is because the option node contains `ID: 1` which co responds to the `dialog: 1`
 Respective dialogs are triggered and expressions/animations are visible.